marcom/RNAstructure.jl/README.md

 ### Minimum free energy (MFE) and structure

-The `mfe` function calculates the minimum free energy and the corresponding minimum free energy structure.
+The `mfe` function calculates the minimum free energy and the corresponding minimum free energy structure of an RNA sequence.
 Internally, this function calls the `Fold` program from RNAstructure.

 Additional information on the `Fold` program and possible command-line options that can be passed via `cmdargs` can be found at the